top of page

 Not Everyone Can 9 to 5

-The Veterans Beauty Professionals Association (VBPA) is pioneering a cause that intersects veteran welfare with the beauty industry, a niche yet impactful area not widely recognized.
-Insights from recent articles shed light on common misconceptions and highlight the importance of alternative career paths for veterans, which VBPA champions.
+The Veterans Beauty Professionals Organization (VBPO) is pioneering a cause that intersects veteran welfare with the beauty industry, a niche yet impactful area not widely recognized.
+Insights from recent articles shed light on common misconceptions and highlight the importance of alternative career paths for veterans, which VBPO champions.

 Firstly, the prevalent issue of veteran homelessness, as discussed in a Boston University article, underscores the critical need for sustainable post-service career paths.
 The misconception that veterans are primarily suited for, or desire, conventional 9-5 jobs is challenged by the reality that many veterans, accustomed to diverse and dynamic environments, seek careers outside the traditional office setting.
 The beauty industry, with its variety and flexibility, offers a viable alternative, yet this pathway is often overlooked due to stereotypes about military skillsets.